solana-foundation/developer-content/content/guides/depin/getting-started.md

 a published Merkle root.

-The application constructs a Merkle tree on a regular basis and publishes the root on-chain.
+The application constructs a Merkle tree on a regular basis and publishes the root onchain.
 Each leaf node represents a recipient’s rewards.

 In order for users to claim their rewards, they generate a Merkle proof that demonstrates a particular leaf is part of the published Merkle root.
 Once their